Chains of reproducing kernel Hilbert spaces generated by unimodular functions: Introduction

 for real numbers $t$, where $\C_-=\{z~|~\Im(z)<0\}$ is the lower half-plane and $H^2(\C_\pm)$ are Hardy spaces on $\C_\pm$, respectively.
 Then each $\mathcal{J}_t(M)$ is a reproducing kernel Hilbert space consisting of meromorphic functions on $\C$.
 If $M$ is an entire function $E \in \overline{\mathbb{HB}}$, we have $\mathcal{J}_t(M)=\mathcal{H}(E)$ for $t=0$.
-More generally, $\mathcal{J}_t(M)$ for $t=0$ is isomorphic to the model space $H^2(\C) \ominus (M^\sharp/M)H^2(\C)$ if $M^\sharp/M$ is an inner function in $\C_+$.
-The theory of de Branges spaces and more general model spaces is studied actively by numerous researchers by its importance in connection with various topics of complex and harmonic analysis (cf. Garcia--Mashreghi--Ross \cite{MR3526203}, and also Chalendar--Fricain--Timotin \cite{MR3589670}, Havin--Mashreghi \cite{MR2016246}).
+More generally, $\mathcal{J}_t(M)$ for $t=0$ is isomorphic to the model space $H^2(\C_+) \ominus (M^\sharp/M)H^2(\C_+)$ if $M^\sharp/M$ is an inner function in $\C_+$.
+The model space is isomorphic to a de Branges space if $M^\sharp/M$ is a meromorphic inner function in $\C_+$.
+The theory of de Branges spaces and model spaces is studied actively by numerous researchers by its importance in connection with various topics of complex and harmonic analysis (cf. Garcia--Mashreghi--Ross \cite{MR3526203}, and also Chalendar--Fricain--Timotin \cite{MR3589670}, Havin--Mashreghi \cite{MR2016246}).
 As detailed in Section \ref{section_2} below, it can be seen that the reproducing kernel of $\mathcal{J}_t(M)$ has the form